How to use our recipes

 Our Everyday Dish recipes are healthy, balanced meals which are safe to eat regularly.
 They follow healthy eating guidelines, are lower in fat and sugar and salt.
 This makes them good for the whole family to enjoy but particularly for those with diabetes, heart disease or who are trying to control their weight.

 These recipes are not necessarily low in potassium or phosphate, so don’t forget to check the Food Facts if you have been advised to modify your intake of these.

 No one should have to miss out on the odd indulgence!
 These are recipes we suggest you save for a special occasion or enjoy as a treat in moderation.

 Whilst they have been adapted to be more suitable for people with kidney disease, these recipes are higher in fat, sugar or salt content and so we suggest they are eaten no more than once per week.

 Vegan, Vegetarian and Gluten free

-With a few small changes, most of our recipes can be easily adapted if you follow a special diet.
-Just follow the advice in the Food Facts.
+With a few small changes, most of our recipes can be easily adapted to your preferred diet; just follow the advice in the Food Facts.
 However, those labelled as Vegan or Vegetarian can be enjoyed without having to make any changes at all!

 What we mean when we say…

-Low potassium: These meals are suitable if you have been advised to follow a low potassium diet.
+These recipes are suitable for everyone and are particularly useful if you have been advised to eat less potassium.
 They may contain some higher potassium ingredients but when used in the quantities and serving sizes specified, the overall content of the dish is low.
 Read the Food Facts for more information.